-I have long felt a need a for a high level overview course on Asset Liability Management training for board members, executive committee and ALCO teams.
+I have long felt a need for a high level overview course on ALM training for board members, executive committee and ALCO teams.
 A course that focuses in equal measure on high level concepts behind Asset Liability Management and basic calculations.
 Enough to give you a flavor of the subject, but stopping just before the numbers overwhelm you.

 It doesn’t matter if you teach Board members or executive MBA students.
 Teaching applied ALM is difficult.
 The basic ALM concepts start easy but complexity ramps up before you can say NII or Earnings at Risk.

 Therefore our current tutorial starts with the basics, adds on some context and keeps calculations to the minimum.
 While we have now been teaching this topic for 12 years, we still remember the dread we felt when we sat down to comprehend the difference between Maturity, Rate and Reset gap.
 It took a while.

 The seven posts that follow should give you a full flavor of the topic.
 They were put together especially as pre-readings for our ALM training for board & ALCO members workshop.
 If you need more punishment there is more where that came from.
 Drop us a note and we will be more than happy to point you in the right direction.

 I apologize for breaking the tutorial down into seven components but I wanted you to get a feel for the overall theme in one go.
 And give you the ability to pick and chose the components most relevant to your immediate needs.
 Feel free to skip the topics you are familiar with.
 The downside are the seven clicks to completely review the course.

 A short and sweet post that establishes the need for ALM within a bank and the requirements from a framework used to analyze the data.

 You can’t understand applications until you are comfortable with context.
 Our visual history walks through some of the recent interest rate shocks (recent being a relative term) recorded in the history of the US Treasury yield curve.